CalvinLeather/Opengaze-in-Matlab/README.md

 # Opengaze-in-Matlab
-A matlab-based package for communicating with gp3 eyetracker by gazepoint over the opengaze API Baed in part off of mperez4/gazepoint_toolkit, but with support for more recent matlab and gp3 client versions.
+A matlab-based package for communicating with gp3 eyetracker by gazepoint over the opengaze API Based in part off of mperez4/gazepoint_toolkit, but with support for more recent matlab and gp3 client versions and some useful administration functions.
 Stable and in use, but still adding features, might change to OOP soonish.

 KbWaitEyeTracking and waitForCalibration are designed to work with Psychtoolbox, and will only work if you have it installed.